Azhao15/MusicMatch/README.md

 Youtube video link: https://youtu.be/E7IUok1w04w

 # To Get Started
+Retrieve a Spotify API Client ID and Client Secret from https://api.spotify.com, then enter the Client ID and Client Secret to their respective locations at the top of helpers.py in the musicproject folder.

 Check if you have pip by heading to your terminal and running <br/>
 `pip --version` <br/>
 If pip is not installed, you will get an error that looks like "pip not found".
 Install pip using [Online Guide](https://www.geeksforgeeks.org/download-and-install-pip-latest-version/) <br/>